 A survey of physics emphasizing applications of physics to modern life.
-Designed for students who need a course in physics in order to understand the physical basis of modern technology.
-Prerequisites: Grade of "C" or better in MAT091 or MAT092, or satisfactory score on math placement exam.
+Prerequisites: Grade of "C" or better in MAT090, or MAT091, or MAT092, or MAT093, or equivalent, or satisfactory score on Math Placement exam.
+Course Note: Students may receive credit for only one of the following: PHY101 or PHY101AA.